AJ-Boyd/BMI-Calculator/readme.txt

-This is a simple webpage that allows users to calculate their Body Mass Index (BMI) and maintenence calories.
+This is a simple webpage that allows users to calculate their Body Mass Index (BMI) and maintenance calories.